 - The same can be said for levels of greenhouse gases – some sources say going back thousands of millions and billions of years ago – it’s unclear what the levels of GHGs would have been

 - At present, CO2 levels have reached over 400 ppm (parts per million), standing at 408ppm in November of 2019

 - The last time CO2 levels are estimated to have been this high is anywhere from 3 to 20 million years ago

 - In recent times, CO2 levels have been rising quickly – roughly at a rate of 2ppm annually.

 - CO2 levels have risen recently from close to 300ppm in 1950 to what they are now.
 Since 1850, Earth’s global surface temperature has also risen around 0.9 degrees celcius

-- With all the available data, evidence and studies, and taking into account what is thought to have caused a change in the climate in the past, there is a consensus that human CO2 and greenhouse gas emissions from the burning fossil fuels is the primary cause/driver behind the recent Earth warming trend on a long term scale
+- With all the available data, evidence and studies, and taking into account what is thought to have caused a change in the climate in the past, there is a current scientific consensus that human CO2 and greenhouse gas emissions from the burning fossil fuels is the primary cause/driver behind the recent Earth warming trend on a long term scale

 - You can read more about the broader issue of climate change, and how CO2 and other greenhouse gases fit into the climate change and global warming picture in this guide

 What Are CO2 Levels Right Now?